taylanrojendoger/Pharmacy-Database-with-SQL-Server-ASP.NET/README.md

 Database Systems Project: Implementing a database and a basic website for a Pharmacy

-By using: Microsoft SQL Server, ASP.NET, C#
+By using: Microsoft SQL Server, ASP.NET

 Taylan Rojen Döğer